rmx/docs.encounter.io/content/prng.md

     @shuffleBag.addBag bag

-### next :: Item
+### next :: polymorphic

-Extracts the next item of the shuffle bag, e.g.,
+Extracts and returns the next item of the shuffle bag, e.g.,

     if @shuffleBag.next() is 'crit'
         hitCritical()